-A (Excellent)□
+A (Excellent)

-The student demonstrates ability to evaluate and relate the various theoretical approaches presented in the course from a comprehensive, critically reflective perspective, as well as to transfer and apply insights in new, meaningful contexts.
+The student demonstrates ability to evaluate and relate to the content of the course from a comprehensive, critically reflective perspective, as well as to transfer and apply insights in new, meaningful contexts.

-B (Very Good)□
+B (Very Good)

 The student demonstrates ability to, from an overarching and coherent perspective of the field, understand and use concepts to explain how different aspects of the course relate to each other, interconnect and become meaningful.